Advanced Micro Devices, Inc. v. Intel Corp.

 AMD v.
 Intel was a private antitrust lawsuit, filed in the United States by Advanced Micro Devices ("AMD") against Intel Corporation in June 2005.
+It concluded with a settlement reached between the two companies in December 2009.
+The case should not be confused with a previous lawsuit filed by AMD against Intel in April 1987 which concluded in December 1994.

 History

 AMD launched the lawsuit against its rival Intel, the world's leading microprocessor manufacturer.
 AMD has claimed that Intel engaged in unfair competition by offering rebates to Japanese PC manufacturers who agreed to eliminate or limit purchases of microprocessors made by AMD or a smaller manufacturer, Transmeta.

 The complaint was filed in the United States District Court for the District of Delaware in June 2005.
 The case was consolidated with thirteen other antitrust suits against Intel by the Judicial Panel on Multidistrict Litigation in November 2005.
 In July 2007, U.S. District Judge Joseph James Farnan Jr. largely denied Intel's motion to dismiss.
 The court date, originally scheduled for April 2009, was pushed back to February 2010.

 In February 2009 it was reported that Intel had spent at least $116 million to date on legal representation on the antitrust suit.
 This was inferred from a $50 million lawsuit filed by Intel against one of its insurers; the lawsuit disclosed that Intel had already exhausted $66 million in coverage from two other insurers while fighting the antitrust lawsuit.

 Federal Trade Commission Chairwoman Deborah Platt Majoras blocked an inquiry into the matter until her departure in March 2008.
 In June 2008, new FTC Chairman William Kovacic opened an investigation.

 This was not the first time AMD has accused Intel Corp. of abusing their power as the leading manufacturer for x86 processors.
 In 1991, AMD filed an antitrust lawsuit against Intel claiming that they were trying to secure and maintain a monopoly.
 One year later, a court ruled against Intel, awarding AMD $10 million "plus a royalty-free license to any Intel patents used in AMD's own x86-style processor".